How Long Should I Bike for a Good Workout

 • Intensity:

-Moderate to high intensity (you’re breathing harder, but can still speak in short sentences)
+Moderate to high intensity (you’re breathing harder but can still talk in short sentences)

 Tips: